Kelly Services (KELYA) Set to Announce Quarterly Earnings on Thursday

-Kelly Services (NASDAQ:KELYA) will be announcing its earnings results before the market opens on Thursday, May 13th.
+Kelly Services (NASDAQ:KELYA) is scheduled to be announcing its earnings results before the market opens on Thursday, May 13th.
 Analysts expect the company to announce earnings of $0.11 per share for the quarter.
-Persons that wish to listen to the company’s earnings conference call can do so using this link.
+Investors interested in listening to the company’s conference call can do so using this link.

 Kelly Services (NASDAQ:KELYA) last announced its quarterly earnings data on Thursday, February 18th.
-The business services provider reported $0.41 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.27 by $0.14.
-The company had revenue of $1.24 billion for the quarter, compared to analysts’ expectations of $1.13 billion.
-Kelly Services had a positive return on equity of 5.70% and a negative net margin of 1.70%.
+The business services provider reported $0.41 earnings per share for the quarter, beating the consensus estimate of $0.27 by $0.14.
+Kelly Services had a negative net margin of 1.70% and a positive return on equity of 5.70%.
+The firm had revenue of $1.24 billion for the quarter, compared to analyst estimates of $1.13 billion.
 On average, analysts expect Kelly Services to post $1 EPS for the current fiscal year and $2 EPS for the next fiscal year.

 Kelly Services, Inc, together with its subsidiaries, provides workforce solutions to various industries.
 The company operates through five segments: Professional & Industrial; Science, Engineering & Technology; Education; Outsourcing & Consulting; and International.
 The Professional & Industrial segment delivers staffing in the areas of office, professional, light industrial, and contact center specialties.